browning-lab/ukb-phasing/apps/phase-ukb-150k/Readme.md

 <!-- /dx-header -->

 The phase-ukb-150k app filters and phases a chromosome of sequence data for 150,119 individuals in UK Biobank.
-Intermediate files are written to the

 The six input parameters are: